ut-amrl/plunder/README.md

 - **make clean, make clear_data, make purge** to delete all build files, to clear all data/plots/trajectories, or both
 - **make snapshot** to archive current settings and output files to a given folder

 Other *make* commands which are not commonly used alone:
 - **make gen** to run only the simulation
 - **make pf** to run only the particle filter (E-step)
 - **make settings** to compile settings

+---
+# Example Usage
+We have provided three example settings: 1D-target, 2D-highway-env, and 2D-merge.
+Please see each of these folders for an extended usage guide and example results.

+---
 ## Project Organization
 This project is roughly split into the following components: